Skip to main content

 CCI Apple Diploma

 Between years 2 and 3, you can undertake the year-long Diploma in Apple Development.
 This will give you an opportunity to become an accredited apple developer alongside your degree.
-After successfully completing the diploma and your undergraduate degree, you’ll graduate with an enhanced degree: BA (Hons) Fashion Styling and Production (with Apple Development).
+After successfully completing the diploma and your undergraduate degree, you will graduate with an enhanced degree: BA (Hons) Fashion Styling and Production (with Apple Development).

 In Stage 3 you are required to complete 120 credits at level 6.

-• Personal and Professional Project; 60 credits
+• Fashion, Communities and Practice; 60 credits

 Learning and teaching methods